Neutrino follow-up with the Zwicky Transient Facility: Results from the first 24 campaigns: Conclusions

-One shortcoming of the ZTF program thus far has been the relatively poor sensitivity to very rapid transients such as GRB afterglows, owing to the median latency of 12.8 hours to first coverage.
-We plan to implement automated triggering with ZTF, similar to that operated by other observatories such as ASAS-SN (Necker et al. in prep), enabling low-latency observations for at least some favourable neutrino alerts with appropriate accessibility.
+One shortcoming of the ZTF program thus far has been the relatively poor sensitivity to very rapid transients such as GRB afterglows, owing to the median latency of 12.2 hours to first coverage.
+We plan to implement automated triggering with ZTF, similar to that operated by other observatories such as ASAS-SN \citep{necker_22}, enabling low-latency observations for at least some favourable neutrino alerts with appropriate accessibility.
 Dedicated analysis of low-latency follow-up campaigns would yield more stringent constraints on GRB afterglows as neutrino sources.

 The results and analysis presented here can serve as a pathfinder for future triggered neutrino follow-up programs with wide-field instruments.
 In particular, ToO observations with the upcoming Vera C. Rubin Observatory would offer an unprecedented opportunity to probe neutrino sources to much higher redshifts \citep{lsst_19}.
 Multi-band observation coverage would enable photometric classification of many candidates, substantially extending the classification efficiency presented in Figure \ref{fig:completeness} to much greater depths.
 An illustration of this is presented in Figure \ref{fig:limit_future}, assuming that the same neutrino sample in Table \ref{tab:nu_alerts} had instead been observed with the Rubin Observatory.
 For a comparable 60\% classification efficiency down to 24th mag, the corresponding limits on the neutrino luminosity function would be much more constraining for lower magnitudes.
-However, for very luminous neutrino sources, the performance of both surveys for such a neutrino sample would be comparable.
+However, for very luminous optical sources such as blazar flares, the performance of both surveys for such a neutrino sample would be comparable.
 Given that there are only expected to be $\sim$12 astrophysical neutrinos in our sample, observations will never be able to overcome the 90\% limit from Poisson counting statistics even if they had a perfect 100\% efficiency.
 Instead, as seen in Figure \ref{fig:limit_ztf_future}, only larger neutrino samples can enable stricter limits on bright sources.

 Beyond optical observatories, similar electromagnetic neutrino follow-up programs are planned for telescopes currently under construction.
 These include near infra-red (NIR) wavelengths with WINTER \citep{winter_20, frostig_20}, at ultra-violet (UV) wavelengths with ULTRASAT \citep{ultrasat_14}, and in gamma-rays with CTA \citep{cta_17, cta_21}.
 These new instruments, in concert with the continuation of existing follow-up programs, will enable us to study the dynamic neutrino sky across the entire electromagnetic spectrum.